-While bowling balls all have the same basic dimension, what makes up the materials of a ball can be completely different.
+Bowling Ball Cost: While bowling balls all have the same basic dimension, the materials that make up the ball can be completely different.
 It is this difference that will determine how much you can expect to pay for a bowling ball.
-The more complex the ball the more it will cost but what would be reasonable?
+The more complex the ball the more it will cost, but what would be reasonable?

-New bowling ball costs anywhere from $40 to $250.
-I broke down what you can expect to pay depending on the type of ball you are considering.
+A new bowling ball costs anywhere from $40 to $250.
+Following is a breakdown of what you can expect to pay depending on the type of ball you are considering.

 Bowling Ball Cost

 Bowling ball in this range is generally ‘plastic’ or polyester balls that don’t have a customized core to give the ball a hook.
 These types of bowling balls are great for shots that require a straight path like on spare pickups or those tough corner pin (7 or 10) shots.
 Because these types of balls are for a specific purpose, many bowlers will have a plastic ball and a high-performance ball.
 The Brunswick TZone Deep Space Bowling Ball is a good choice in this category.